asagi4/comfyui-prompt-control/README.md

 # ComfyUI prompt control

-Nodes for LoRA and prompt scheduling that make basic operations in ComfyUI completely prompt-controllable.
+Control LoRA and prompt scheduling, advanced text encoding, regional prompting, and much more, through your text prompt.
+Generates dynamic graphs that are literally identical to handcrafted noodle soup.

 ## Prompt Control v2